ForbesLindesay/atdatabases/docs/pg-typed.md

 ### bulkInsert(options)

 To insert thousands of records at a time, you can use the bulk insert API.
 This requires you to specify any optional fields that you want to pass in.
 Any required (i.e. `NOT NULL` and no default value) fields are automatically expected.
-You can find more details on how this API works in [@databases/pg-bulk](pg-bulk.md).
+You can find more details on how this API works in [@databases/pg-bulk](pg-bulk.md). `bulkInsert` also returns the inserted records.

 ```typescript
 async function insertUsers() {